Newseum Graduates First Class of Workplace Integrity Trainers for Newsrooms

 The two-day training and workshop also included a briefing with experts from the U.S. Equal Employment Opportunity Commission and the National Women’s Law Center on anti-harassment and discrimination law, and evidence-based best practices for creating safer, more diverse and inclusive workplaces.

-Geisler was invited to speak before the EEOC’s Select Task Force on the Study of Harassment in the Workplace on June 8.
+Geisler spoke before the EEOC’s Select Task Force on the Study of Harassment in the Workplace on June 8.

 Expert witnesses discussed “Transforming #MeToo into Harassment-Free Workplaces” at the open meeting.